Global business groups warn India over tax plan impact

 Vodafone said last week it was considering a number of actions after the proposal, which it said was "grossly unjust".

-Policy confusion in India's telecom sector over the tainted allocation of mobile licences in 2008 recently saw Abu Dhabi's Etisalat ETEL.AD announce the winding down of its Indian operations.
+Policy confusion in India's telecom sector over the tainted allocation of mobile licences in 2008 has recently seen Abu Dhabi's Etisalat announce the winding down of its Indian operations.

-Norway's Telenor (TEL.OL) has also been embroiled in a dispute with its Indian partner, Unitech Ltd (UNTE.NS), and has said it would seek to migrate the business to a fresh venture with a new partner.
+Norway's Telenor has also been embroiled in a dispute with its Indian partner, Unitech Ltd, and has said it would seek to migrate the business to a fresh venture with a new partner.

-The tax proposal, if written into law, could also affect Kraft Foods Inc's KFT.N 2010 acquisition of Cadbury's Indian business and deals involving Indian assets sold by AT&T Inc (T.N) and SABMiller Plc's SAB.L purchase of Fosters.
+The tax proposal, if written into law, could also affect Kraft Foods Inc's 2010 acquisition of Cadbury's Indian business and deals involving Indian assets sold by AT&T Inc and SABMiller Plc's purchase of Fosters.

-In the letter, the business groups said a plan to expand the definition of "royalty" retrospectively to 1976 would affect companies such as Ericsson (ERICb.ST).
+In the letter, also sent to the Indian finance minister, the business groups said a plan to expand the definition of "royalty" retrospectively to 1976 would affect companies such as Ericsson.

+"There appears to be an assumption, often expressed by Indian tax authorities, that India's ability to attract foreign investment is not affected by its taxation policies and practices.
+This simply is not the case," the letter continued.

-"India will lose significant ground as a destination for international investment if it fails to align itself with policy and practice around the world," the letter said.
+"India will lose significant ground as a destination for international investment if it fails to align itself with policy and practice around the world," it said.

-(Additional reporting by Rajesh Kumar Singh in NEW DELHI; Editing by Tony Munroe and Raju Gopalakrishnan)
+(Additional reporting by Matthias Williams in NEW DELHI; Editing by Tony Munroe and Raju Gopalakrishnan)